ahitrin/clokado/README.md

 I just want to use it for some time and determine what else should be done.
 Maybe, something like that:

- * some helper functions that make usage in REPL a bit easier and faster
  * single-page web app based on these functions (I'll take a look at ClojureScript)
  * something else